jpyamamoto/grelling-paradox-lean/README.md

 Thank you to [Oliver Marshall](https://olivermarshall.commons.gc.cuny.edu/) for his presentation of the paradox and its proofs during the [Seminary on Language Theory and Programming Languages Foundations](https://sites.google.com/ciencias.unam.mx/mfraz/seminario) at UNAM, co-hosted by [Dr. Lourdes del Carmen Gonzáles Huesca](https://louglzhuesca.github.io/).

+The proof in this repository follows the one shared by Oliver.

 ## Author

 - Juan Pablo Yamamoto Zazueta - [Website](https://jpyamamoto.com/) - [GitHub](https://github.com/jpyamamoto/)